Jersey Boys: Off-Broadway

-US Tour
+U.S. tour

-The first national U.S. tour of the musical began on December 10, 2006, at the Curran Theatre in San Francisco and went on to play in 38 cities.
-The cast starred Christopher Kale Jones as Frankie Valli, Deven May as Tommy DeVito, Erich Bergen as Bob Gaudio, and Micheal Ingersoll as Nick Massi.
+The musical's first U.S. tour began on December 10, 2006, at the Curran Theatre in San Francisco, and went to 38 cities.
+The cast starred Christopher Kale Jones as Valli, Deven May as DeVito, Erich Bergen as Gaudio, and Micheal Ingersoll as Massi.
 Jersey Boys played at the Forrest Theatre in Philadelphia, where it broke the box office record eight times before moving on to a return engagement in Boston.

-In May 2007, while the first national tour continued (with Steve Gouveia from the original Broadway cast as Nick Massi), a second company debuted at the Curran and ended as an open-ended run at Chicago's Bank of America Theatre, beginning on October 5, 2007.
+In May 2007, while the first national tour continued (with Steve Gouveia from the original Broadway cast as Massi), a second company debuted at the Curran and ended as an open-ended run at Chicago's Bank of America Theatre, beginning on October 5, 2007.
 The Chicago cast appeared on stage in the 2007 Emmy Awards in a tribute to HBO's The Sopranos.
-A special holiday return engagement played at the Curran Theatre from November 20 through December 30, 2007, starring Rick Faugno as Frankie Valli, Andrew Rannells as Bob Gaudio, Bryan McElroy as Tommy DeVito and Jeff Leibow as Nick Massi.
-The majority of this cast became the original Las Vegas cast, which debuted at The Palazzo Hotel on Sunday, May 3, 2008, in the newly built Jersey Boys Theatre.
+A special holiday return engagement played at the Curran Theatre from November 20 to December 30, 2007, starring Rick Faugno as Valli, Andrew Rannells as Gaudio, Bryan McElroy as DeVito, and Jeff Leibow as Massi.
+Most of this cast became the original cast in the Las Vegas production, which debuted at The Palazzo Hotel on May 3, 2008, in the newly built Jersey Boys Theatre.
 The show temporarily closed on January 1, 2012, and reopened on March 6, 2012, at Paris Las Vegas.
-On June 7, 2016, it was announced that Jersey Boys would be ending its Las Vegas show on September 18, 2016.
+On June 7, 2016, it was announced that the Las Vegas production would end on September 18, 2016.

-In late 2014, a tour of the United States performed in a number of U.S. cities, including Denver in December.
+In late 2014, a touring production performed in several U.S. cities, including Denver in December.

-A tour in 19 cities of the United States performed from March 2016 through March 2017.
+Another production toured 19 U.S. cities from March 2016 to March 2017.

+An off-strip Las Vegas revival opened in 2024 at The Orleans Hotel and Casino.
+The first preview performance was January 26, 2024 and the production opened on February 22, 2024.
+The cast featured Joey Barreiro and Jared Chinnock alternating the role of Frankie Valli, Kit Treece as Bob Gaudio, Tyler Matthew Burk as Tommy DeVito and Jonathan Cable as Nick Massi.
+The production played 24 previews and 116 performances and closed on July 7, 2024.